Last updated on 01 October 2020

 The definitions are not limited to just categorizing companies.
 This also means legal ramifications and implications for both controllers and processors.
 For example, if you are a ‘processor,’ you are required to maintain records of personal data and also legally liable in the case of a breach.
 If you are a ‘controller,’ your contracts and agreement with a ‘processor’ should comply with the required GDPR guidelines.

-Under GDPR citizens of EU have right to consent, reject, erase, and control private information companies collect for business purposes.
+Under GDPR citizens of the EU have the right to consent, reject, erase, and control private information companies collect for business purposes.
 In general, it provides users with more freedom and control over what information they share with companies and how companies can make use of it.

 How does this affect me?